Staff Employees' Pension Plan

 Your Pension Resources (YPR) Estimator Tool

-Active Pension Plan participants have access to YPR, an interactive tool the University of Notre Dame is able to offer through our contract with Aon Hewitt, our Pension Plan business partner.
+Active Pension Plan participants have access to YPR, an interactive online tool the University of Notre Dame offers through our contract with Aon Hewitt.
 With this web-based tool you can estimate your pension benefit on a future eligible retirement date to see how much you may receive at retirement.
 This is an important tool to help you with your retirement planning.

 Retiring at Age 65